-- 10 The rise in common stock compared with the same period in the previous fiscal year was due to the exercise of stock options. - 11 The growth in retained earnings from a year earlier was due to the increase in net income.
-The decline in retained earnings from the previous quarter was due to the cancellation of own stocks. - 12 The decrease in treasury stock year on year resulted mainly from the cancellation of own stocks. - 13 The increase in minority interests from a year earlier was primarily due to the increase in the net income of consolidated subsidiaries.
+- 9 The rise in capital surplus compared with the same period in the previous fiscal year was due to the exercise of stock options. - 10 The growth in retained earnings from a year earlier was due to the increase in net income. - 11 The increase in treasury stock year on year resulted mainly from the purchase of own stock in accordance with a decision by the broad of directors in the first quarter. - 12 The increase in minority interests from a year earlier was primarily due to the increase in the revenue consolidated subsidiaries.